limejuce/cc-creative-guide/docs/index.md

 # Cosmic Craft's Creative Guide
 > From the Ultimate CC Creative Guidebook, not released.

-This is the Cosmic Craft's Creative Guide that I made to improve your experience.
-You can read it on https://hans5958.github.io/cc-creative-guide.
+Welcome to the Cosmic Craft's Creative Guide, created by Pixel5958/Hans5958.
+This guide is written to make your experience on the server better.
+You can select your preferred section on the contents below, or the sidebar on the right.

-## TO-DO LIST:
+## Contents

 - [ ] 0.
 Preface
 - [ ] 1.
 Introduction